Large Deviations of a Network of Neurons with Dynamic Sparse Random Connections: Outline of Model and Preliminary Definitions

 \subsection{Assumptions}

 We employ the following assumptions.

-In many interacting particle models, such as the Fitzhugh-Nagumo model in Section \ref{Section Application}, the internal dynamics term $\mathfrak{b}_s$ is not Lipschitz.
-In particular, $\mathfrak{b}_s$ is usually strongly decaying when the activity is greatly elevated, so that $\mathfrak{b}_s$ always acts to restore the particle to its resting state.
+In many interacting particle models, such as the Fitzhugh-Nagumo model in Section \ref{Section Application}, the internal dynamics term $\mathfrak{b}$ is not Lipschitz.
+In particular, $\mathfrak{b}$ is usually strongly decaying when the activity is greatly elevated, so that $\mathfrak{b}$ always acts to restore the particle to its resting state.
 This decay is necessary in order for the neurons to exhibit their characteristic `spiking' behaviour.
-The following assumptions can accommodate this non-Lipschitz behaviour. \begin{assumption} Assume that $\mathfrak{b}_t$ is continuous on $[0,T]\times\mathcal{T}$, that for fixed $t$ $\mathfrak{b}_t$ is $\mathcal{B}(\R) / \mathcal{B}\big(\mathcal{C}([0,t],\R)\big)$ measurable and that for each positive constant $A$,
+The following assumptions can accommodate this non-Lipschitz behaviour. \begin{assumption} The following one-sided growth and Lipschitz conditions are assumed.
+It is assumed that there exists a positive constant $C$ such that for all $\mathbf{z},\mathbf{y} \in \mathbb{R}^m$, and all $1\leq p \leq m$, writing $\mathfrak{b} = (\mathfrak{b}_1,\ldots,\mathfrak{b}_m)$,